KTgreenham/TRiP/README.md

 6. when estimateAll is done, you should see 9 .csv files and 9 .png files in TRiP/ouput.
 Each .csv file contains the motion trace over time, and each .png file contains a plot of this motion trace over time.

-7. at the matlab prompt: modelfit(‘../output/*.csv’);
+7. at the matlab prompt: modelfitAll(‘../output/*.csv’);

-8. when modelFit is done, you should see Plant1_model.txt and Plant1_model.png for all 9 plants in TRiP/ouput.
+8. when modelFitAll is done, you should see Plant1_model.txt and Plant1_model.png for all 9 plants in TRiP/ouput.
 These contain the results of fitting a single harmonic to the motion trace.

-NOTE: the output of modelFit is frequency, not period.
+NOTE: the output of modelFitAll is frequency, not period.
 We have not included the calculation for period because it depends on the time-series resolution.
 To calculate period from frequency, use the following equation:

 ```
 T = No. of frames/frequence